 How To Keep Peaches From Turning Brown When Frozen

-Most tutorials recommend that you add some lemon juice to the peaches to prevent browning.
+Most tutorials recommend that you add some lemon juice to the peaches before freezing to prevent browning.
 Honestly, I never do that and my frozen peaches don’t brown.
-It’s just a step too much for me and I like the taste of peaches, and peaches only.
+It’s just a step too much for me and I like the taste of peaches only.
 So, I leave them as they are and I make sure all of the fruit is in good shape to begin with.

 Now, this is important.
 The thing that causes peaches or other cut-up fruit or vegetables to brown is exposing them for longer periods of time to oxygen.
-Therefore it is really important to pack and freeze your peaches as soon as you’ve cut them up.
-You need to be quick (within reason, no panic or pressure!).
-Once the peaches are inside the bag, press the excess air out of the freezer bag, put it in the freezer and your peaches won’t get brown as they freeze.
+Therefore it is really important to pack and freeze the cut-up peaches as soon as possible.
+Once the peaches are inside the bag, press the excess air out of the Ziploc bag, put it in the freezer and your peaches won’t get brown as they freeze.

 How To Freeze Peaches Whole

-You can definitely freeze peaches whole, although I do recommend to least remove the pits and freeze in halves.
+You can definitely freeze peaches whole, although I do recommend to least removing the pits and freezing in halves.
 It just makes it easier later.